LukaszLebiecki/LukaszLebiecki/README.md

 - 👋 Hi, I’m @LukaszLebiecki
-- 👀 I’m interested in snooker and two apps to monitor snooker training
+- 👀 I’m interested in ROS2
-- 🌱 I’m currently learning fremwork spring and angular
+- 🌱 I’m currently learning C++ and ROS2
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...